edgexfoundry/device-sdk-go/README.md

 ### Filtering
 There are two basic types of filtering included in the SDK to add to your pipeline.
 The provided Filter functions return a type of `events.Model`.
  - `FilterByDeviceId([]string deviceIDs)` - This function will filter the event data down to the specified deviceIDs before calling the next function.
- - `FilterByValueDescriptor()` - This function will filter the event data down to the specified deviceIDs before calling the next function.
+ - `FilterByValueDescriptor()` - This function will filter the event data down to the specified device value descriptor before calling the next function.

 ### Conversion
  There are two primary conversions available in the SDK that can be added to your pipeline.
 These transforms return a `string`.